 The full cost of Truvada as PrEP is covered by the Non-Insured Health Benefits (NIHB) Program.
 NIHB is a federal program that covers costs for certain medications and other health resources for some First Nations and Inuit people.
 Eligibility to receive NIHB has some restrictions based on a person’s legal recognition as part of First Nations or Inuit communities and their residency status.
 If you are a First Nations or Inuit person and are not sure if you are eligible for NIHB, you can contact the Ontario office of NIHB at 1-800-640-0642 or NIHB National Headquarters at 1-866-225-0709.

 We’re at an exciting time in HIV treatment and prevention.
 The science of anti-retrovirals like PrEP, HIV treatment and PEP has changed rapidly, and already the medications people use for these treatments have gotten easier to take and have fewer side effects.
-It’s very possible that new developments will make PrEP and HIV treatment even better, such as taking injectable treatments, the release of a cheaper, generic version of Truvada, or other changes in the use and availability of these drugs.
+It’s very possible that new developments will make PrEP and HIV treatment even better, such as taking injectable treatments or other changes in the use and availability of these drugs.